 Cultural Challenges and Opportunities

-Pope Benedict has characterized the culture’s challenges: “the confusion and multiplicity of messages, the speed of changes and situations, make particularly difficult for our contemporaries to put their lives in order and respond with joy to the call that the Lord makes to every one of us.”
+Pope Emeritus Benedict XVI has characterized the culture’s challenges: “the confusion and multiplicity of messages, the speed of changes and situations, make particularly difficult for our contemporaries to put their lives in order and respond with joy to the call that the Lord makes to every one of us.”
 And Pope Francis is strongly proclaiming that we need to share the joy of our faith with the world.

 While each generation presents tremendous challenges for evangelization, there is also great opportunity.
 The good news is that most young adults rely on affective and emotional information from life experiences to form their judgments.
 They listen to their hearts.